 Bike parts are not all equal.
 Some are junk waiting to break.

-The quality of the components on an e-bike varies greatly.
+The quality of an e-bike’s components varies greatly.
 The best e-bikes have quality name-brand bicycle components.
-For years the go-to name for quality bicycle components has been Shamino.
-Brakes, shifters, and related components are sold to bicycle manufacturers together in what is called a groupset.
-There are different quality levels in name-brand groupsets and they are usually chosen with an eye toward lightweight durability.
+For years, Shamino has been the go-to name for quality bicycle components.
+Brakes, shifters, and related components are sold to bicycle manufacturers in a group setting.
+Name-brand groupsets have different quality levels and are usually chosen with an eye toward lightweight durability.

-This list is Shimano’s mountain bike groupset hierarchy, from least expensive to most expensive.
-Sometimes components of a groupset at the lowest levels are mixed to create the look of higher-end components.
+This list is Shimano’s mountain bike groupset hierarchy, from least to most expensive.
+Sometimes, components of a groupset at the lowest levels are mixed to create the look of higher-end components.
 Make sure to check multiple parts for the name.

-Besides Shamino — Sram and Microshift have quality groupsets.
-The lack of a name brand on groupset components is an indicator of a place the manufacturer is trying to save money and is hoping that the customer won’t notice.
+Shimano, Sram, and Microshift have quality groupsets.
+The lack of a name brand on groupset components indicates that the manufacturer is trying to save money and hopes the customer won’t notice.

 Crankset

 Pedals are attached to the crankset.
-For years there has been multiple chain rings on the crankset this has evolved to a single front chain ring.
+For years, there have been multiple chainrings on the crankset, which have evolved to a single front chain ring.
 Nearly all e-bikes have a single chain ring crankset.
 On mid-drive e-bikes, the crankset is usually built into the motor.
-If you have a rear hub motor e-bike you will have a separate crankset.
+You will have a separate crankset if you have a rear hub motor e-bike.

 Bottom bracket

 The bottom bracket is between the pedals and contains the bearings that allow the crankset to spin smoothly.
-The current designs place the bearings outside of the frame and this allows for more rider torque than internal bearings.
+Current designs place the bearings outside the frame, allowing for more rider torque than internal bearings.
 On mid-drive e-bikes, the bottom bracket is built into the motor.

 Cassettes

 Cassettes are the gearing on the rear wheel.
-They allow the rider to choose the correct gearing for the motor (on mid-drive e-bikes) or for the rider (on rear hub e-bikes).
+They allow the rider to choose the correct gearing for the motor (on mid-drive e-bikes) or the rider (on rear hub e-bikes).
 Current bicycle designs have cassettes with between 7 and 12 gears.
-Cassettes with a high number of gears cost more and require a thinner (higher price) chain and higher quality derailleur.
+Cassettes with many gears cost more and require a thinner (higher-priced) chain and higher-quality derailleur.

 Chain

 The cassette will come with a matching chain.
-The way to choose a replacement chain is to pick the one with the matching number of gears on the cassette.
+Pick the one with the cassette’s matching number of gears to choose a replacement chain.
 Don’t replace a ten-speed chain with a seven-speed chain.

 Derailleurs

 The derailleur is the component that moves the chain between gears on the cassette.
-The more gears you have on the cassette the better the derailleur will be required to smoothly shift gears.
+The more gears on the cassette, the better the derailleur will be required to shift gears smoothly.
 Derailleurs are spring-loaded to accumulate unnecessary chain length.
-The best quality derailleurs now have a clutch that controls the spring and reduces chain slap on rough terrain.
+The best-quality derailleurs now have a clutch that controls the spring and reduces chain slap on rough terrain.

 Derailleur hanger

 A derailleur hanger is a small piece of aluminum that bolts to the frame and to the derailleur.
-A huge sign of a low-quality bicycle is that the derailleur hanger is built into the frame.
-If you break a derailleur hanger you replace the hanger.
-If you break an integrated derailleur hanger then you replace the frame or the bicycle.
+A massive sign of a low-quality bicycle is that the derailleur hanger is built into the frame.
+If you break a derailleur hanger, you replace the hanger.
+If you break an integrated derailleur hanger, you replace the frame or the bicycle.
 Do not buy any bike that does not have a removable derailleur hanger.
-If you already have a bike without a removable derailleur hanger either sell it or start saving money for a new bike.
+If you already have a bike without a removable derailleur hanger, either sell it or start saving money for a new bike.

 Shift levers

-I use the term lever but now there are some high-end bikes with electronic derailleurs that operate from battery power.
-If you have an electronic derailleur then you probably are not reading this article.
+I use the term lever, but now some high-end bikes with electronic derailleurs operate from battery power.
+You probably are not reading this article if you have an electronic derailleur.
 I want electric shifting.
-For the rest of us, the shift lever needs to match the derailleur otherwise you may not get good gear changes.
+For the rest of us, the shift lever must match the derailleur; otherwise, you may not get good gear changes.

 The best brakes = Hydraulic disc brakes

-For the last twenty years brakes have become far more capable and good hydraulic brake systems are an easy way to judge bicycle quality.
+Brakes have become far more capable in the last twenty years, and sound hydraulic brake systems are an easy way to judge bicycle quality.
 Cheap bicycles almost universally have cheap mechanical brakes.
 This is an area for most customers to overlook.
-The gold standard in modern bicycle brakes is a front and rear disc rotor coupled with hydraulic-powered brakes.
-Today even big-box store bikes have hydraulic brakes.
+The gold standard in modern bicycle brakes is a front and rear disc rotor and hydraulic-powered brakes.
+Today, even big-box store bikes have hydraulic brakes.
 The days are past when the bicycle rim is used for braking.
 The very minimum braking system on any quality bike will have disc brakes.

 How do hydraulic brakes work?

-When pressure is applied to the brake lever, that pressure increases the pressure at the caliper moving the brake pads to contact the brake disc.
-This causes friction on the brake disc slowing the bike.
+When pressure is applied to the brake lever, that pressure increases the pressure at the caliper, moving the brake pads to contact the brake disc.
+This causes friction on the brake disc, slowing the bike.
 When the brake lever is released, small springs retract the brake pads.
-One of the key reasons that hydraulic brakes are better is that there is no mechanical friction between the brake lever and the caliper.
+Hydraulic brakes are better because there is no mechanical friction between the brake lever and the caliper.
 This lack of friction allows for precise control.

-The reason that hydraulic disc braking systems are a better choice is that they offer greater stopping power and control.
-Stopping power is related to how hard the brakes can be applied without causing tire skidding and control allows for a strong quick and firm application of the power without causing tire skidding.
-The second characteristic of a good hydraulic braking system is the quality brake rotors will almost always be 180 mm although smaller 160 mm rotors are still popular.
+Hydraulic disc braking systems are a better choice because they offer greater stopping power and control.
+Stopping power is related to how hard the brakes can be applied without causing tire skidding, and control allows for a strong, quick, and firm application of the power without causing tire skidding.
+The second characteristic of an excellent hydraulic braking system is that the quality brake rotors will almost always be 180 mm, although smaller 160 mm rotors are still popular.
 Larger rotors dissipate heat better and provide better stopping power over long descents.

 Looking at the brakes is a good test of whether or not the manufacturer is trying to cut corners, lower expenses, and increase profits.